Ceus/Fixdows/README.md

 <h1 align="center"> Fixdows </h1>

+# Archived
+I no longer want to maintain Fixdows considering Windows is on a downwards spiral, which makes me want to boycott it.
+(Just search up Windows 11.)
+You can maintain it if you want to.

 Fixdows is a tool made in C# to repair common issues among Windows computers.
 Sort of a continuation of [Winblows Maintenance Tool](https://github.com/Odyssey346/Winblows-Maintenance-Tool).